 As part of the EIT Crisis Response Initiative, this activity directly contributes to the European Union’s response to the COVID-19 pandemic.
 The EIT Health Start-up Rescue Instrument overall budget and the required pre-financing through EIT are both subject to the approval by the EIT Governing Board, which would not be granted before June 2020.
 All applicants will be informed as soon as the approval is granted.

-If you are part of a start-up and have questions about the Start-up Rescue Instrument, please contact a Business Creation Manager in your region.
+For questions about the Start-up Rescue Instrument, please contact a Business Creation Manager in your region.